getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

   Sentry.captureException(err);
 }
 ```

-{% capture __alert_content -%}
-It's possible to throw strings as errors.
-In this case, the Sentry SDK will not record tracebacks.
-{%- endcapture -%}
-{%- include components/alert.html
-  title="Note"
-  content=__alert_content
-  level="warning"
-%}
+For additional functionality, see [SDK Integrations](#sdk-integrations).

 ### Automatically Capturing Errors
-By including and configuring the Sentry Browser SDK, Sentry will automatically attach global handlers to capture uncaught exceptions and unhandled rejections.
+By including and configuring Sentry, the SDK will automatically attach global handlers to capture uncaught exceptions and unhandled rejections.

 [{% asset js-index/automatically-capture-errors.png alt="Stack trace of a captured error" %}]({% asset js-index/automatically-capture-errors.png @path %})